ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-2_DeployCAMMiddleware.md

 ### 2. Check WAS VM

-If the Template has deployed sucessfully, you should have a Virtual Machine with WebSphere Application Server  base edition installed, up and running.
+If the Template has deployed successfully, you should have a Virtual Machine with WebSphere Application Server  base edition installed, up and running.

 ##### Check the status of the WAS App Server